 1 tbsp cooked black beans

 *When your baby is at least 6 months of age, we recommend leaving apples unpeeled, since peeling an apple strips away most of its nutrients.
 Please read our page ‘Should I Peel fruits and Vegetables for Baby?‘ to learn more, to help you decide whether or not to peel produce for YOUR little one.

-For older babies: Mash well – OR you can even serve the dish ‘chunky’, as a finger food (but dice the avocado instead of mashing it and overcook the rice a little, which makes it stick together so it’s easier to pick up).
+Dice the avocado instead of mashing it and overcook the rice a little, which makes it stick together so it’s easier to pick up.

 This dish can be refrigerated and used within 48 hours or frozen for up to one month.